MCC finishes off three-game sweep in Region V tournament

 “The move was frustrating to have to make because obviously we would have liked to stay home to play,” said MCC coach Mitch Thompson.
 “But with the weather we had to move, and I thought the guys handled it great.”

-The Highlanders (40-16) will host the Region V Super Regional beginning Friday against West bracket winner Odessa College or Cisco College.
+The Highlanders (40-16) will host the Region V Super Regional beginning Friday against West bracket winner Cisco College.
 The winner of the best-of-three weekend series will earn a spot in the NJCAA World Series in Grand Junction, Colo.

 MCC reached the championship game with Saturday’s 8-7 win over Temple.
 After relocating to Abilene for Sunday’s 12-3 win over Midland College, the Leopards (39-16) needed to beat MCC twice Monday to win the tournament.